02The argument

 Russia has shown willingness to absorb substantial economic costs in pursuit of its war objectives.
 There is no evidence, across multiple rounds of negotiations over four years, that the frozen assets have functioned as an inducement toward settlement.
 Russia's priority is denying Ukraine access to these funds, not recovering them.
 The stronger deterrent signal is demonstrated willingness to convert RSA into concrete support.

-Maintaining the current framework leaves Ukraine dependent on donor fatigue-prone voluntary contributions, shifts costs to taxpayers in holding jurisdictions, and signals that political hesitation can outlast accountability commitments.
-Delay also erodes the credibility of the collective immobilization regime itself.
+Maintaining the current framework leaves Ukraine dependent on donor-fatigue-prone voluntary contributions, shifts costs to taxpayers in holding jurisdictions, and signals that political hesitation can outlast accountability commitments.
+Delay also erodes the credibility of the collective immobilisation regime itself.

 Keeping vast sanctioned-state assets in European financial institutions exposes those institutions and host states to legal risk and ongoing Russian hybrid threats aimed at coercion.

-A structured approach would proceed in four stages, moving from the current dispersed-immobilization framework toward a purpose-built international mechanism.
-Broad jurisdictional participation — including the EU, UK, Switzerland, Canada, Japan, Australia, and the US — strengthens the collective-countermeasures rationale and reduces litigation risk for individual states.
+A structured approach would proceed in four stages, moving from the current dispersed-immobilisation framework toward a purpose-built international mechanism.
+Broad jurisdictional participation (including the EU, UK, Switzerland, Canada, Japan, Australia, and the US) strengthens the collective-countermeasures rationale and reduces litigation risk for individual states.

 Segregate and disclose